Ballarat East - Warrenheip

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The daily service frequency across all routes averages 428 trips, resulting in approximately 50 weekly trips per individual stop.
+The service frequency across all routes averages 428 trips per day, equating to approximately 50 weekly trips per individual stop.

 Frequently Asked Questions - Transport